Kaltsoon/nosql/material/3-mongo-operations.md

 > The library database used in the previous exercises isn't suitable for the project.

 > [!IMPORTANT]
 > Exercise 7 👨‍💻: Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) for your project's data model in the format you prefer.
-Include the name of the entities, their relationships, their attributes and data types.
+Include the name of the entities, their relationships, their attributes, and data types.
 Add an image of the diagram to the file.

 ⏭️ [Move on to the final section](./4-mongo-python.md)